packit/research/downstream/README.md

 Options:

 - I can send a pull-request to a repository containing the list of repositories to build.
 (The same thing Zuul does.)
-- I can add a packit config to the distgit repository and configure the job (can be combined with the previous version so we can filter the projects before checking config presence).
+- I can add a packit config to the distgit repository and configure the job (can be combined with the previous version so we can filter the projects before checking config presence). (already implemented)
 - A service authenticated by FAS where I can enable the build and, ideally, configure the process.

 Also, the [`packit` FAS user](https://accounts.fedoraproject.org/user/packit/) needs to be added as a maintainer to the project.
 We can try getting the permission to run builds on any package, but that can add some requirements to the service (like running inside Fedora infrastructure, TODO: check it).